foderking/speculate/README.md

 ##  Getting Started

+- The application requires java 21, make sure you have at least openjdk-21, and maven installed
+- The application creates an in-memory database availabe at `/h2-console`
-- add the following environment variables for the database `H2_USERNAME`, `H2_PASSWORD`
+- You can set the credentials with the following environment variables: `H2_USERNAME`, `H2_PASSWORD`

-## Seeding Database
+## Running

-- commandline arguments control how the database is seeded
+Navigate to the root directory, open the terminal and run `./mvnw spring-boot:run`